phalcon/documentation/docs/db-phql.md

 }
 ```

-Note that we are selecting one column from the `Customers` model, and we need to alias it (`name_last`) so that it becomes a scalar in our resultset.
+Note that we are selecting one column from the `Customers` model and we need to alias it (`name_last`) so that it becomes a scalar in our resultset.

 ### Joins
 It's easy to request records from multiple models using PHQL.
 Most kinds of Joins are supported.
 As we defined relationships in the models, PHQL adds these conditions automatically: